thiagoa/thiagoa.github.io/_posts/2014-11-07-too-many-private-methods.markdown

 end
 {% endhighlight %}

-This helper method builds our input fields, wrapping them inside a form tag.
+This helper method builds the HTML for our input fields, wrapping it inside a form tag.
 As a next step we will build the *SearchForm* class:

 {% highlight ruby %}